 1. Hygiene is the foremost requirement if you want your cats to quickly get off this infestation.

 2. Clean the potential sources of fleas from where your cat could acquire this bug.

-3. Frontline for Cats is an effective spot-on liquid flea treatment that can be applied to your cat’s skin with the help of a pipette.
+3. Use an effective spot-on liquid flea treatment that can be applied to your cat’s skin with the help of a pipette.

 4. Take your cat to a vet.
 A vet may suggest additional flea treatment measures for your cat.